Colm Cooper set to continue club quest with Crokes

-Colm Cooper is looking forward to having “tunnel vision with Crokes” in 2018 as the Kerry county senior champions seek another title.
+Colm Cooper is looking forward to having “tunnel vision with Crokes” in 2018 as the Kerry county senior champions seek another title, writes Michael Moynihan.

 The Kerry icon dismissed any suggestions he might retire after Crokes’ disappointing loss last Sunday to Nemo Rangers in the Munster club final.